Mahmoud-Darweesh/Rock-Paper-Scissors/3D Model/ReadMe.md

 The Introduction:

-  One of the things that excite me about attending MIT is that I get access to amazing resources like the ProtoWorkshop where I could try to build my wildest ideas.
+  One of the things that excite me about this project is that I can morph it into many other ideas.
 One of these ideas is to transform my rock paper scissors game from only working on a computer to a mechanical arm that can move on its own.
 Although its first application would be to play a game, the possibilities for reforming its a more useful tool is endless.
 An example of that could be to make home appliances react to hand gestures not voice commands since deaf people can’t use voice commands.

 The Setup: